-- Number of Sites: 44 unserviced sites
+- Number of sites: 44 unserviced sites

-- Picnic Tables: Yes
+- Campground host: Yes

-- Getting There: The campground is located 8 km west of Nordegg along highway 11.
+Getting there: The campground is located 8 km west of Nordegg along highway 11.
 Watch for the Goldeye Lake Provincial Recreation Area and Goldeye Centre signs.
 The campground is a short drive away on a well-maintained gravel access road.